 - Traps Moisture

 If you have dry, frizzy hair, mineral oil is one of your best bets to lock in hydration.
-Mineral oil forms a barrier over hair cuticles to trap moisture and protect the hair from environmental aggressors.
+Mineral oil forms a barrier over hair cuticles to trap moisture and protect the hair from environmental aggressors, which in turn aids hair growth.

 Mineral oil is non-greasy, which is one reason it is extensively used in hair oil formulations (3).
 When used in small amounts, mineral oil can give your hair a smooth, glossy glow without leaving a slick coating or weighing your hair down.
 It is also a natural potion for healthy, defined curls.